hebrides/intern-training/README.md

 ## Zero to Hero - SMG Mobile's Web Application Developer Intern Training Guide

-Watch the below videos, read the linked content, and complete the exercises found within these links, in order to start your way to becoming an _amazing web developer_.
+Watch the below videos, read the linked content, and complete the exercises found within these links, and start your way to becoming an _amazing web developer_.
 Note, you will not find complex algorithmic puzzles or tricky math problems here.
 Great developers are craftspersons who enjoy _making things_.
+Try to watch these in order, so you can build up upon basics.
+Think about the general problem being solved first—the purpose of the particular tool, technique, or process—before getting into details.
+Attain that 30,000 ft. view, then dive deep.

 ### A. Command Line / Bash